-U.S. Taekwondo Athlete, Howe II, Accepts Sanction for Anti-Doping Rule Violation
+U.S. Cycling Athlete, Brandt-Sorenson, Accepts Lifetime Ban for Anti-Doping Rule Violations

 Nick Brandt-Sorenson of Los Angeles, Calif., an athlete in the sport of cycling, has accepted a lifetime sanction for his second and third doping offenses.